 Personally, I use virtual drives everywhere – I always prefer to press ALT+F1 in the file manager and switch to a project directory where hundreds of various files are kept.
 Using virtual drives, these files can be quickly accessed at any time.

-If you have the Platform SDK installed and need to use it frequently, it is possible to create a virtual drive mounted on the Samples directory.
-You can therefore reduce a long path like 'C:\Program Files\Microsoft Platform SDK\Samples\Multimedia\DirectShow' to just one letter.
+If you have the Platform SDK installed and use it frequently, it might be convenient to create a virtual drive mapped to the Samples directory.
+Doing so, you can easily reduce a long path like “C:\Program Files\Microsoft Platform SDK\Samples\Multimedia\DirectShow” to just one letter.

 How It Works

-Generally, a virtual drive is just a symbolic link in the Local MS-DOS Device namespace.
+Generally, a virtual drive is a symbolic link in the local MS-DOS device namespace.
 It is just one more Windows feature added for backward compatibility with old programs.

-Virtual drives are therefore objects of the operating system, and Visual Subst can create, enumerate and delete these objects.
-All local MS-DOS device names are removed when the user is logging off.
-To handle this issue, Visual Subst saves the list of virtual drives into an INI-file and is able to load them the next time.
+Virtual drives are therefore objects of the operating system, and Visual Subst can create, enumerate and remove these objects.
+All local MS-DOS device names are removed when the user logs off.
+To handle this issue, Visual Subst saves the list of virtual drives and loads them on the next boot.